-This is one of my most viewed posts, maybe because I have shared it so many times.
-Every time I share it, I hear from someone, usually unexpected, who tells me the story speaks to them in a similar way.
+I’ve shared this post several times, and every time I’ve heard from someone, usually unexpected, who tells me the story speaks to them in a similar way.

 I didn’t know any of their stories before, but learning we share a similar bond brought new meaning to our relationship.

 If you are someone who shares a story similar to ours, I hope you will contact me.
 My husband and I would love to join our hearts to yours wherever you are.
-Perhaps these words will change your life.
+Perhaps these words will change your lifves too. .

 Two Words That Changed My Life